 - road riding

-At the end of the Module Two Practical Riding Test
+At the end of Motorcycle Module Two - Practical Riding Test

 What happens if I fail my Module Two Practical Riding Test?